Motorcycle battery – Different types & tips to extend life

 Pure Lead motorcycle battery

-These batteries are a type of lead-acid battery among motorcycle battery types that uses pure lead for both the anode and cathode, with sulfuric acid as the electrolyte.
+These batteries are a type of lead-acid battery used in motorcycles, using pure lead for both the anode and cathode, with sulfuric acid as the electrolyte.

 1. Long Lifespan: Known for their durability and long service life.